awise0322/awise0322/README.md

 🎮
 -->
 - 🔭 I’m currently working on websites for Young Living
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Svelte 5, React, TS, JS, Vue, and much more!
 - - 💬 Ask me about my puppy
 - ⚡ Fun fact: I love any and all types of **board games**